How to Deal with a High Car Payment

 February 5, 2019 | By Ana Elliot

-It’s hard to imagine life without a personal vehicle in the United States.
+It’s hard to imagine life without a personal vehicle in the New England area.
 Here, most people have their own car.
 Families will generally have two or more cars parked in the driveway so all eligible drivers can get where they need to go.
 This is especially true outside of big cities where public transportation drops off to “barely an option.”
 And as such, most people have their own car.
 A lot of those car owners will also have car payments.

 If you did your homework during the car buying process, your payment should match your budget, and all should be well.
 But there are cases in which that car payment thing really isn’t going as well as it could be.
 People lose their jobs, lose a family member, or perhaps their families unexpectedly grew, and then get roped into a car and payment they could never afford.
 If you are reading this article, it’s safe to say that it’s happened to you or someone you know.
 Whatever the reason, it happens to the best of us.
 The good news is, it doesn’t have to!